SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 **Comments:**
 - The array is \{4, 5, 3\} The index is 1

-- We remove 5, and we increase all index numbers that are lower than it and decrease all index numbers higher than it
+- We remove 5, and we increase all index numbers that are smaller than 5 and decrease all index numbers bigger

-- In this case, there are no higher than 5
+- In this case, there are smaller than 5

 - The result is \{9, 8\}